Responsible One for Another

 Rabbi Motty Berger of Aish HaTorah once spoke to a group of Holocaust survivors in Jerusalem.
-He told them: "When I was a child, I would look at my grandparents and wonder, what were they doing during the Holocaust?
-The fact that millions of Jews were being placed into ovens was no secret; these horrors were reported regularly on the front page of the New York Times.
-So I wondered... were my grandparents out raising money to help ransom Jews?
-Were they organizing secret rescue efforts?
+He told them: "When I was a child, I would look at my grandparents and wonder: What were they doing during the Holocaust?
+The 1942 Allied statement condemning the mass murder of European Jews was front-page news.
+So I wondered... were my grandparents organizing and raising money for rescue efforts?
 Were they demanding media attention and marching on Washington?"

 Then Rabbi Berger continued: "Today there is a grave problem threatening the Jewish people: Assimilation.
 Every year, 50,000 young Jews are opting out of the Jewish people.
 Lost to us forever.
 So what are we going to do about it?
 Because one day, our own grandchildren are going to look at us and wonder..."